sgmurphy/wordpress-plugins/mailpoet/readme.txt

 == Changelog ==

-= 4.56.0 - 2024-07-15 =
+= 4.57.0 - 2024-07-22 =
-* Updated: react dependencies;
-* Improved: email validation on email listing page;
-* Improved: email validation in automations editor;
-* Improved: hiding WooCommerce list when WooCommerce plugin is not active;
-* Fixed: stopping automation when it is canceled;
-* Fixed: displaying text in square brackets in post notifications;
+* Fixed: formatting tags in post titles are allowed;
-* Fixed: links to privacy policy in forms.
+* Fixed: externally hosted images are displayed in template thumbnails.

 [See the changelog for all versions.](https://github.com/mailpoet/mailpoet/blob/trunk/mailpoet/CHANGELOG.md)